JefferyHus/tanpo/documentation/UTILS.md

 # Utils Folder Documentation

+For more detailed information on specific aspects of the "Utils" folder, refer to the following documentation:

+- [Error Logging](/documentation/utilities/LOGGER.md): Detailed information on the error logging utility.
+- [OpenAPI Documentation Generation](/documentation/utilities/OPENAPI.md): Detailed information on the OpenAPI documentation generation utility.
+- [Error Type Identification](/documentation/utilities/ERRORS.md): Detailed information on the error type identification utility.

 ## Overview

 The `utils` folder is an integral part of our project, equipped with a suite of utilities designed to assist developers in executing heavy and time-consuming tasks more efficiently.
 This folder contains tools for error logging, generating OpenAPI documentation, and identifying error types from various libraries.